 - Clinical science

-Bronchiectasis is an irreversible and abnormal dilation in the bronchial tree that results in chronic obstructive pulmonary disease (COPD).
-It is generally caused by cycles of bronchial inflammation in addition to mucous plugging and progressive airway destruction.
+Bronchiectasis is an irreversible and abnormal dilation in the bronchial tree that is generally caused by cycles of bronchial inflammation in addition to mucous plugging and progressive airway destruction.
 Although the widespread use of antibiotics has made bronchiectasis rare, conditions such as cystic fibrosis (CF), severe or protracted pneumonia, immunodeficiency, and COPD continue to cause it.
 The most important clinical finding is a chronic cough with copious mucopurulent sputum.
 Other symptoms may include dyspnea, rhinosinusitis, and hemoptysis.
 Physical examination reveals crackles and rhonchi on auscultation, often accompanied by wheezing.
 High-resolution computer tomography is the best diagnostic test and shows thickened bronchial walls, a signet-ring appearance, and “tram track” lines.
 Treatment focuses on alleviating symptoms and preventing exacerbations, and includes pulmonary physiotherapy and antibiotics to treat underlying infections.
 In rare cases, massive hemoptysis may complicate bronchiectasis and necessitate surgery or pulmonary artery embolization.

 Bronchiectasis requires the combination of two important processes taking place in the bronchi: local infection or inflammation and either inadequate clearance of secretions, airway obstruction, or impaired host defenses.